 With live concerts, he has produced shows of up to 15,000 people in San Francisco, Los Angeles, Washington (DC), Portland (OR), Tucson, Philadelphia, Salt Lake City, and Boston with artists as diverse as Green Day, Fugazi, Merle Haggard, film-maker John Waters, Kris Kristofferson, Tammy Faye (Bakker), the Blind Boys of Alabama, Vic Chesnutt, Peaches, and the Vienna Boys Choir.
 These shows have raised over $100,000 for local charities and political causes.

-In the field, some of the artists that he has "discovered" and produced are The Good Ones (Rwanda), Wayo: Trance Percussion Masters (South Sudan), Acholi Machon, Hanoi Masters, Khmer Rouge Survivors (Cambodia), Abatwa ('the Pygmy'), and the Malawi Mouse Boys.
-Many are the first releases internationally outside of their respective countries in the languages of each band.
-The Mouse Boys' debut was named "the year's best gospel album" by Songlines Magazine.
-The record General Paolino featuring Mama Celina was named one of the “Top 8 African Releases of 2013” by Renegade Magazine.
+In the field, some of the artists that he has "discovered" and produced are The Good Ones (Rwanda), Wayo: Trance Percussion Masters (South Sudan), Acholi Machon, Hanoi Masters, Khmer Rouge Survivors (Cambodia), Abatwa ('the Pygmy'), fra fra, Comorian, Yanna Momina (Djibouti) and the Malawi Mouse Boys.
+Many are the first original-song releases internationally outside of their respective countries in the languages of each band.

-As a writer, Mr. Brennan was first published at the age of nineteen and has contributed regularly to publications such as Guitar Player, Sound on Sound, Pollstar, Talkhouse, CounterPunch, the Vinyl District, Flood, Zero Magazine, Huck, Songlines, and Tape Op.
-He is also the author of the book Anger Antidotes, published April 2011 by W.W.
-Norton (NYC), which has also been released in an Italian language edition.
-Due to popular demand, his follow-up book on conflict resolution, Hate-less, was issued in the fall of 2014.
+Brennan was first published at the age of nineteen and has contributed regularly to publications such as The Guardian, Guitar Player, NPR, Sound on Sound, Pollstar, Talkhouse, CounterPunch, Modern Drummer, Fretboard Journal, American Songwriter, the Vinyl District, Flood, Zero Magazine, Huck, Songlines, and Tape Op.

 "Nepotism and academia are both antithetical to major pop-culture revolutions.
 Innovation has almost, without fail, routinely risen culturally from the bottom to the top, not from the aristocracy that now rules much of the misnomered 'indie' rock world.
 Pop culture is rarely a trickle down affair.
-Be it James Brown, Elvis Presley, Billie Holiday, Bob Marley, Louis Armstrong, Grandmaster Flash, Edith Piaf, Johnny Rotten, Woody Guthrie, Sister Rosetta Tharpe, Kurt Cobain, The Carter Family, Miriam Makeba, Blind Lemon Jefferson, Django Reinhardt, Chavela Vargas or Eminem, many of the most important artists historically have originated from less than auspicious circumstances." --Ian Brennan
+Be it James Brown, Elvis Presley, Billie Holiday, Bob Marley, Louis Armstrong, Grandmaster Flash, Edith Piaf, Johnny Rotten, Woody Guthrie, Sister Rosetta Tharpe, Bill Monroe, Kurt Cobain, Lee "Scratch" Perry, The Carter Family, Miriam Makeba, Amália Rodrigues, Blind Lemon Jefferson, Django Reinhardt or Chavela Vargas, many of the most important artists historically have originated from less than auspicious circumstances." --Ian Brennan